ndiddy99/openmadoola/README.md

 It will also write configuration and save data to `~/.openmadoola`.

-### Other platforms (Windows, etc)
+### Windows

 OpenMadoola will attempt to read the ROM image and data files from the current working directory (typically the directory the executable is in).
-As a failsafe, it will also try reading the ROM image out of the default Steam install directory (C:\Program Files (x86)\Steam\steamapps\common\SUNSOFT is Back! レトロゲームセレクション) if it doesn't see a ROM image in the current working directory.
+If it doesn't see a ROM image in the current working directory, it will also try reading from the default Steam install directory (C:\Program Files (x86)\Steam\steamapps\common\SUNSOFT is Back! レトロゲームセレクション).
 OpenMadoola will write configuration and save data to the current working directory.

 ### Default controls